WebexCC-SA/LAB-11175/docs/Excercise6.md

 | `Username`       | labuser**ID**@wxccciscolive2024.wbx.ai     _(where **ID** is your assigned pod number (06 through 10); i.e. labuser**07**@wxccciscolive2024.wbx.ai if assigned pod is 7))_       |
 | `Password`       | ciscoliveUS24!         |

-!!! info
-	This task showcases available WebRTC call data and statistics using built-in browser tools and simulates missing audio during the call.

 ## **Objective**